AlgoGenesis/C/Dynamic Programming/Maximal Rectangle/README.md

 Complexity Analysis
 Time Complexity:
+𝑂
+(
+𝑚
+×
+𝑛
+)
+O(m×n), where
-𝑂(𝑚×𝑛)O(m×n), where 𝑚
+𝑚
 m is the number of rows and
+𝑛
-𝑛n is the number of columns.
+n is the number of columns.
 Each cell is processed once, and boundary updates are linear.
+Space Complexity:
+𝑂
+(
+𝑛
+)
-Space Complexity: 𝑂(𝑛)         O(n), for storing heights, leftBoundaries, and rightBoundaries.
+O(n), for storing heights, leftBoundaries, and rightBoundaries.
 Summary
 This approach leverages a dynamic programming technique to keep track of heights and boundaries, transforming the problem into a maximal rectangle calculation on each row as if it were a histogram.
 By iteratively updating the boundaries and heights, we efficiently compute the maximal rectangle area in a binary matrix.
 This method ensures that the solution is optimal for large matrices while maintaining manageable space complexity.